A Survey of Knowledge-Enhanced Text Generation: General Methods of Integrating Knowledge into NLG

 \paragraph{\textbf{Knowledge as condition}} The second way of devising knowledge-related tasks is to augment the text generation task by conditioning the generation on the knowledge.
 That is, the goal is to learn a function $p_{\theta}(Y|X, K)$, where $X$ is the input sequence, $Y$ is the target text and $K$ is the knowledge.
 Generally, the knowledge $K$ is first given externally (e.g., style, emotion) or retrieved from external resources (e.g., facts from knowledge base, a document from Wikipedia) or extracted from the given input text (e.g., keywords, topic words).
 Second, a conditional text generation model is used to incorporate knowledge and generate target output sequence.
 In practice, knowledge is often remedied by soft enforcing algorithms such as attention mechanism~\cite{bahdanau2015neural} and copy/pointing mechanism~\cite{gu2016incorporating,see2017get}.
 Regarding knowledge as condition is widely used in knowledge-enhanced text generation.
 For examples, work has been done in making personalized dialogue response by taking account of persona~\cite{zhang2018personalizing} and emotion~\cite{zhou2018emotional}, controlling various aspects of the response such as politeness~\cite{niu2018polite}, grounding the responses in external source of knowledge~\cite{zhou2018commonsense,dinan2019wizard,ghazvininejad2018knowledge} and generating topic-coherent sequence~\cite{tang2019target,xu2020neural}.
+Besides, using variational autoencoder (VAE) to enforce the generation process conditioned on knowledge is one popular approach to unsupervised NLG.
+By manipulating latent space for certain attributes, such as topic~\cite{wang2019topic} and style~\cite{hu2017toward}, the output sequence can be generated with desired attributes without supervising with parallel data.